sshkarupa/vagrantbox/ansible/README.md

 $ echo .vagrant >> .gitignore
 ```

-* Open `ansible/provision.yml` and change the ruby version to the one you want,
+* Open `ansible/provision.yml` and change the ruby version to the one you want.
-"username" and "email" value to your name and your email address.
-Also you can
-switch `install` options as `true` or `false` for some tasks.
+Also you can switch `install` options as `true` or `false` for some tasks.

 * After making the above mentioned changes execute the following command.
 Please
 note that it could take up to 15 minutes for the guest machine to be built,